asteyven/SET08103-base/units/unit07/unit07a.md

 ### Enable Pair Programming to Improve All Our Changes

 Pair programming is when two programmers work together at the same machine.
 A common model is one programmer acting as the driver writing code, and the other as the navigator reviewing the work.
 The navigator can come up with improvements while the driver can focus on completing the task.
 Skills are also transferred between the two programmers.
-Another model from **Test-Driven Development (TDD)** - see [Lecture 14](../lecture14) - is one programmer writes the test and the other writes the code to pass the test.
+Another model from **Test-Driven Development (TDD)** - see [Unit 07b](../unit07/unit07b.md) - is one programmer writes the test and the other writes the code to pass the test.

 One advantage of this approach is knowledge increases throughout the organisation as people work together.